George Eastman: Infirmity and suicide

-In his final two years, Eastman was in intense pain caused by a disorder affecting his spine.
+In his final two years, Eastman was in intense pain due to a disorder affecting his spine.
 He had trouble standing, and his walk became a slow shuffle.
 Today, it might be diagnosed as a form of degenerative disease such as disc herniations from trauma or age causing either painful nerve root compressions, or perhaps a type of lumbar spinal stenosis, a narrowing of the spinal canal caused by calcification in the vertebrae.
-Since his mother suffered the final two years of her life in a wheelchair, she also may have had a spine condition but that is uncertain.
+Since his mother suffered during the final two years of her life in a wheelchair, she also may have had a spine condition, but that is uncertain.
 Only her uterine cancer and successful surgery are documented in her health history.

-Eastman suffered from depression due to his pain, reduced ability to function, and also since he had witnessed his mother's suffering from pain.
+As a result of his pain, Eastman suffered from depression.
 On March 14, 1932, Eastman died by suicide with a single gunshot through the heart.
 His suicide note read, "To my friends, my work is done – Why wait?
 GE."

 Raymond Granger, an insurance salesman in Rochester, was visiting to collect insurance payments from several members of the staff.
 He arrived at the scene to find the workforce shocked and upset.
 At least one chronicler said that Eastman's fear of senility or other debilitating diseases of old age was a contributing factor to his action.

 Eastman's funeral was held at St. Paul's Episcopal Church in Rochester; his coffin was carried out to Charles Gounod's "Marche Romaine".
 It was buried in the grounds of the company he founded, at what is now known as Eastman Business Park.

 The Security Trust Company of Rochester was the executor of Eastman's estate.
 His entire estate was bequeathed to the University of Rochester.